koenrane/koenrane.xyz/content/about-site.md

 # PURPOSE
 ---
-> *"Perhaps the great error is believing we’re alone, that the universe is empty of purpose.
+> [!quote]*"Perhaps the great error is believing we’re alone, that the universe is empty of purpose.
 It is not.
 We are the purpose."*
 >
 >[Arrival](https://en.wikipedia.org/wiki/Arrival_film), 2016, [*Story of Your Life*](https://raley.english.ucsb.edu/wp-content/uploads/Reading/Chiang-story.pdf), by Ted Chiang

-> *"You know what’s the most terrifying thing about the universe?
+> [!quote]*"You know what’s the most terrifying thing about the universe?
 It doesn’t care about you."*
 >
 > [*Three Body Problem*](https://en.wikipedia.org/wiki/The_Three-Body_Problem_novel), Liu Cixin